davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-27-kona-diaries-2015-race-day-run.md

 Towards the far end of the road I walked for a bit.
 The soles of my feet were killing me.
 They'd been hurting for about 10 miles or so.
 As if the balls of my feet were burning and on fire.
 Must be a lovely couple of blisters building up nicely then.
 Oh the joy.

-I noticedone of the photographers down here and rather than start running and pretending that I was feeling good I smiled and just continued walking.
+I noticed one of the photographers down here and rather than start running and pretending that I was feeling good I smiled and just continued walking.
 This is just how it was.

 ![20151026-energylab](/images/2015/20151026-energylab.jpg)